ravi-mijar/FlowerShop/README.md

 README.md.

+Building the solution:
+Download the code using 'git clone git@github.com:ravi-mijar/FlowerShop.git'

+I have used Maven as the build tool.
+Use 'mvn -e clean install' to build the source, and run the JUnit tests.

+Design decisions, and brain dump:

 I will attempt to give explanations about my decisions, and list some assumptions I make down the road.
 This document is meant to be coarse, and should be more like a daily diary than a published, edited book.